mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-experimental/dcos-experimental-package-start/index.md

 navigationTitle:  dcos experimental service start
 title: dcos experimental service start
 menuWeight: 2
-excerpt: How to start a service from a non-native DC/OS package
+excerpt: Start a service from a non-native DC/OS package

 enterprise: false
 ---

 # Description
-The dcos experimental service start command will start a service from a non-native DC/OS package.
+The `dcos experimental service start` command will start a service from a non-native DC/OS package.
 See `dcos experimental package add` for information on how to add a package to DC/OS.

 # Usage